sixpackwarriors/sixpackwarriors.github.io/source/hiit/index.markdown

 <h2 class="routine-title">Routine 5</h2>
-**Total time: 11 minutes 15 seconds**
+**Total time: 9 minutes**

-Perform at least 5 rounds of the following set of exercises, back to back.
+Perform at least 4 rounds of the following set of exercises, back to back.
 Note the 15 second rest.

 - One arm half burpee (Repeat for 30 seconds)
 - One arm half burpee (use other arm) (Repeat for 30 seconds)